The Most Underrated Places in France – According to Travelers

 Memorial for the Lafayette Escadrille (Marnes-la-Coquette) – Also noted for the interesting town.

-Church of St. Philibert (Tournus) – Personally recommended.
+Church of St. Philibert (Tournus) – recommended.

 Apocalypse Tapestry + Jean Lurçat Museum (Angers) – For tapestry lovers.